-Create Networks of Recreational Opportunities - An important opportunity for the county is the creation of recreational networks.
-Trails, greenways, and blueways are one component of this puzzle, but additional facilities also play a large part in connecting citizens to the outdoors.
-Multi-use facilities that pair recreational opportunities such as trails, soccer pitches, baseball diamonds, birdwatching, amphitheater, and pedestrian paths work in tandem to connect portions of the county to one another (transportation), cluster recreational opportunities to improve access, lowers costs, and create a draw for tourists, organizations, and citizens of Smyth County.
+Create Networks of Recreational Opportunities - An important opportunity for the County is the creation of recreational networks.
+Trails and greenways one component of this puzzle, but additional facilities also play a large part in connecting citizens to the outdoors.
+Multi-use facilities that pair recreational opportunities such as trails, soccer pitches, baseball diamonds, birdwatching, amphitheater, and pedestrian paths work in tandem to connect portions of the County to one another (transportation), cluster recreational opportunities to improve access, lowers costs, and create a draw for tourists, organizations, and citizens of Smyth County.